 To aid in the development of science communications, the GSA has hosted a 3-Minute Thesis Competition in past years.
 This year, they will host Science Slam for the first time.
 Students will give short, narrative-driven presentations on their research and will be judged for prizes.

 Resources for Incoming Students

 Grad school is hard and sometimes it’s not clear what to do or who to ask for help.
-PhD and Masters Student Liaisons are a group of student volunteers who are here to help incoming students as they navigate their first year in JCLS.
-Student liaisons can help you decide what classes you need to take, how to pick the right lab rotation and how to join a lab, demystify the program requirements, help you figure out what to do with their life, etc. You can also reach out to a liaison with any general concerns or suggestions and they will relay them to the Graduate Student Association where they will be heard and addressed.
+PhD Student Liaisons are a group of student volunteers who are here to help incoming students as they navigate their first year in JCLS.
+Student liaisons can help you decide what classes you need to take, how to pick the right lab rotation, how to join a lab, demystify the program requirements, and help you figure out what to do with your life.
+You can also reach out to a liaison with any general concerns or suggestions and they will relay them to the Graduate Student Association where they will be heard and addressed.